radial/core-busyboxplus/git/README.md

 ## Busyboxplus Git Image

-This repository creates a git enabled busybox image with a full-chain from scratch using [Buildroot](http://buildroot.uclibc.org).
+This repository creates a git and cURL enabled busybox image with a full-chain from scratch using [Buildroot](http://buildroot.uclibc.org).
 It is part of the [Radial](https://github.com/radial) suite of images and tools and was compiled to make use of the small size of Busybox with the following items: